Contents

 4. Execution layer: slippage, latency, misorders #

-This is the most comparable section in the whole piece — every AI Pro order is round-tripped inside Binance's own servers, so there is no cross-venue spread.
+This is the most comparable section — every AI Pro order is round-tripped inside Binance's own servers, so there is no cross-venue spread.
 "Which AI model picked wrong" and "Binance matching is slow" are two cleanly separable variables.
+Here's how to read these three metrics (figures are illustrative).

 Slippage

-For 5,000 USDT spot market orders on deep pairs like BTC/USDT and ETH/USDT, average slippage across 200+ orders over 30 days came out to 2.4 bps (basis points; 1 bps = 0.01%).
-Single-order worst case was 11 bps, which hit during the panic window on the -4.5% day.
-That is right in line with manual market orders from the app — AI Pro adds no extra slippage penalty.
+For spot market orders of a few thousand USDT on deep pairs like BTC/USDT and ETH/USDT, average slippage is usually very small (on the order of a few bps; 1 bps = 0.01%), and single-order slippage widens noticeably in extreme panic windows.
+Overall this magnitude is right in line with manual market orders from the app — meaning AI Pro generally adds no extra slippage penalty.
+Use your own account's fill receipts for actual values.

 Latency

-End-to-end latency from "model finishes deciding" to "Binance matching engine confirms fill" was about 1.4 seconds at P50, 3.8 seconds at P95.
-The bottleneck is model inference itself (especially the long-prompt cases for Claude / Kimi), not the Binance API.
+End-to-end latency from "model finishes deciding" to "Binance matching engine confirms fill" is typically on the order of seconds, dominated by model inference itself (especially long prompts for Claude / Kimi), not the Binance API.

 The implication: AI Pro is not built for millisecond-scale arbitrage.
 Where it fits is "minutes to hours" strategies — grids, trend following, scheduled buys, risk monitoring.
 For market-making or HFT, build your own off the API.